Vasanthrk29/Word-Embedding-Visualization-using-Word2Vec/README.md

 # Word-Embedding-Visualization-using-Word2Vec
-SLP Assignment 1 - Word2Vec Model Training and Visualization
+Word2Vec Model Training and Visualization
 Overview
 This project focuses on training a Word2Vec model using the gensim library.
 It includes word embedding visualization using PCA and t-SNE and evaluates the model through word similarity and analogy tasks.